top of page

 Amendments

 Any proposed amendment must be submitted to the Executive Council eight (8) weeks before the Assembly.
-The Executive Council shall distribute copies of the proposal/s received to all members for their perusal at least four (four) weeks before the Assembly.
+The Executive Council shall distribute copies of the proposal/s received to all members for their perusal at least four (4) weeks before the Assembly.

-11 November 2015
+Adopted: 11 November 2015

 Manila, Philippines